Skip to contents

 add_to_dat

-Logical (optional behavior variable): Whether to add the plots as a list column in the data frame passed via risk_dat, either TRUE or FALSE (the default is TRUE).
+Logical (optional behavior variable): Whether to add the plots as a list column to the input passed via risk_dat, either TRUE or FALSE (the default is TRUE).
 This argument is strict, so 1 or 0 are not accepted, and moreover, anything other than TRUE will be treated as FALSE.
 If TRUE, plot_risk() will return the plots in a newly-created list-column containing the plots; if FALSE, plot_risk() will return the plots directly and only the plots (no data frame component).
-See the "Value" section for more information.
+See the vignette "plot-risk" for more information.

 collapse

 Logical (optional behavior variable): Whether to collapse the output into a single data frame if applicable, either TRUE or FALSE; this argument is strict, so 1 or 0 are not accepted, and moreover, anything other than TRUE will be treated as FALSE.
-This argument is only considered if add_to_dat is TRUE and risk_dat is a list of data frames (as happens with est_risk() when the collapse argument for that function is FALSE).
-This maintains consistency with the API for est_risk().
-See the "Value" section for more information.
+This argument is only considered if add_to_dat is TRUE and risk_dat is a list of data frames (as happens with estimate_risk()/est_risk() when the collapse argument for that function is FALSE).
+This maintains consistency with the API for estimate_risk()/est_risk().
+See the vignette "plot-risk" for more information.

 outcomes